Wandalen/wMathMatrix/doc/eng/tutorial/MatrixOperations.md

 */
 ```

 The static routine `Mul` multiplies the matrix `matrix` by the scalar `3`.
-Since the first argument has a `null` value, a new container `dst` is created.
+Because the first argument has a `null` value, a new container `dst` is created.
 It's returned as the result of executing a routine `Mul`.

 Alternatively, instead of a static routine, it is possible to call the object method.